Our COVID-19 Response

 June–September 2020 the Coalition managed the FEMA hotel program, which de-congregated shelters.

-In December, the Coalition began another hotel program, which is currently providing emergency shelter to the crisis-level number of people who are experiencing homeless without shelter.
+From December 2020 to September 2021 (when the program switched vendors), the Coalition began another hotel program to provide emergency shelter to the crisis-level number of people who are experiencing homeless without shelter.

 In late March 2020, mass testing in partnership with Lifespan began in shelters.
 By June the Coalition was organizing a mobile testing unit in partnership with the Department of Health and area shelters.
 Mobile testing regularly tests participating shelters and residents to identify and isolate positive cases before outbreaks occur.